wenewzhang/mixin_labs-java-bot/README.md

-# Java Bitcoin tutorial based on Mixin SDK
+# Java Bitcoin tutorial based on Mixin Network
 A Mixin messenger bot will be created in this tutorial.
 The bot is powered by Java and echo message and Bitcoin from user.

 Full Mixin network resource [index](https://github.com/awesome-mixin-network/index_of_Mixin_Network_resource)